 Suppose you have a 1 hour podcast episode.
 Here's what that means for the audio file that you create, depending on your encoding settings.

-As Gizmodo agrees, audio streaming is a potential hazard for audio streaming:
+As Gizmodo agrees, audio streaming is a potential hazard for massive data consumption:

 So, what is the optimal encoding rate for podcasts?